 George Washington: His First Years in Office and the Beginning of the Bilateral Relations with Spain as Reported by Diego María de Gardoqui, Spain’s First Diplomatic Envoy to the United States

 Vargas holds a Ph.D. in Spanish-American History from the Universidad Complutense of Madrid, Spain based on her investigation “Territory, Landscape and the Construction of a New Republic.”
 She also holds an Advanced Studies Diploma in American History from the Universidad Complutense of Madrid, a Master in International Affairs from the School of International and Public Affairs at Columbia University, and a B.A. in Anthropology from the Universidad de los Andes in Bogotá, Colombia.
 Dr. Vargas was a fellow for the Program in Preventive Diplomacy and Conflict Resolution of the International Visitors Program of the U.S. Department of State after serving as political Advisor of the Presidency of the Republic of Colombia.
 She has served as a diplomat in the Mission of Colombia to the United Nations and has held a lecturer position at the History department/PLAS program at Johns Hopkins University.

 James Vaughn, Ph.D.

 Vaughn is an Assistant Professor in the Department of History and the Assistant Director of the British Studies Program at the University of Texas at Austin.
-His first book, The Politics of Empire at the Accession of George III: The East India Company and the Global Crisis of Britain's Imperial State, is being published by Yale University Press in early 2018.
+His first book, The Politics of Empire at the Accession of George III: The East India Company and the Global Crisis of Britain's Imperial State, is being published by Yale University Press in January 2019.
 He is presently working on an edited volume on the British imperial world after the Seven Years' War and a new book project on the American Revolution and the early U.S. republic in the context of British imperial and political history during the later eighteenth century.